 Corresponding Angles

-Corresponding angles are the angles that are formed when two parallel lines are intersected by the transversal.
-The opening and shutting of a lunchbox, solving a Rubik's cube, and never-ending parallel railway tracks are a few everyday examples of corresponding angles.
+Corresponding angles are one of the types of angles that are formed when two parallel lines are intersected by the transversal.
 These are formed in the matching corners or corresponding corners with the transversal.

 1. | What are Corresponding Angles? |